rgvillanueva28/covid-chatbot-ph/README.md

 <br>Data is now automatically updated every 30 minutes.
 <br><br>The chatbot supports the following keywords:

-- INFO - to display information regarding this chatbot.
+- CASES - to display total cases.
-- CONFIRMED - to display total confirmed cases.
+- ACTIVE - to display current active cases
 - DEATHS - to display total deaths.
 - RECOVERED - to display total recoveries.
+- CRITICAL - to display critical cases.
+- TESTS - to display number of tests conducted.
 - RATES - display recovery and fatality rate.
 - TODAY - display new cases for the day.
+- PER MILLION - to display statistics per one million.

 ---